Manicule: Usage

 The manicule has had several niche technical usages.
-In linguistics, the symbol is used in optimality theory tableaux to identify the optimal output in a candidate of generated possibilities from a given input.
-The computer programming language Smalltalk-72 uses a number of special characters, including a right-pointing manicule used as a quotation mark.
+In linguistics, it is used in optimality theory tableaux to identify the optimal output in a candidate of generated possibilities from a given input.
+The computer programming language Smalltalk-72 uses a right-pointing manicule as a quotation mark.
 The Lincoln Writer terminals designed around 1958 for the MIT Lincoln Laboratory's TX-2 computer used a character set which included a right-pointing manicule; this was nicknamed the "Meta Hand".
-One year later, the same character set was also installed in a Flexowriter intended for use with the TX-0 computer.
+The character set including the manicule was first trialled in an on-screen keyboard for the TX-0 computer in 1957.
+In 1959 the same character set was also installed in a Flexowriter intended for use with TX-0.
+The 1978 MIT space-cadet keyboard contains two manicule keys, one left-pointing and one right-pointing, both used as function keys.